NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 by value.
 In order to do so, the kernel pattern attribute value is set to ``value`` and its value corresponds to the actual name of the kernel, without patterns, in such a way that the value of the element is substituted by the pattern in the resulting description.
+It is also possible to use a subset of the kernel name but this option should be used carefully and only if the subset identifies a unique kernel "type".

 Going back to the leapseconds example, the complete entry in the kernel list would be: ::